sodiumhalogenteam/litmus-lab/README.md

 - [x] google analytics is added
 - [x] any 404s in console? (missing files)
 - [x] check for `<meta name="robots" content="nofollow" />` not present
+- [ ] check if the site is indexed/cached by Google

 ## future ideas: